Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) in mixed coniferous-deciduous forests;

-c) on raised bogs;
+c) in raised bogs;

 e) in coniferous forests.

-b) 2.0 - 2.5 times less precipitation in the form of rain penetrates under the crowns of spruce than under the crowns of deciduous trees;
+b) 2.0 – 2.5 times less precipitation in the form of rain penetrates under the crowns of spruce trees than under the crowns of deciduous trees;

 e). a + b + c + d.